neppramod/nyxids/README.md

 (Nyx)Intrusion Detection System

 Description:- Intrusion Detection System made using Java based on Snort Technology and Snort rules files (downloded from snort site using web based gui)
-For more detailed description read the Documentation
+For more detailed description read the Documentation and if you want to expand on the project (I don't have any other code other than that hosted here).
+If you want to work on JADE agent communication tutorial, I have written it at https://wordpress.com/post/neppramod.wordpress.com/141

 Used Plugins and Packages
 Web Server: -> apache-tomcat-6.0.14.zip